 Top / Featured Image: Another trip flying into / out of Phoenix, me looking at the places I have been in the Superstition Wilderness area east of Phoenix my photo https://flickr.com/photos/cogdog/13504895753 shared under a Creative Commons (BY) license

-The post "Flying Over Life with the Windows Open" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2016/09/flying-over-life/) on September 12, 2016.
+The post "Flying Over Life with the Windows Open" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/09/flying-over-life/) on September 12, 2016.